 - Portable: Electric kettles are truly very portable, as they come in small shapes and designs that make carrying them easy, even to the point of carrying them along with you on a trip.

 - Automated And Safe: Once the water boils, the electric kettle automatically switches off or shuts down immediately.
-With this, there is no wasted energy and there is no case of over-boiling, or the risk of the kettle burning when the water dries up.
+With this, there is no wasted energy and there is no case of over-boiling or the risk of the kettle burning when the water dries up.
+This can be super useful when you need hot water for something like canning or making homemade yogurt.

 - Easy To Use: All it takes to operate an electric kettle is for the user to pour in cold water and then switch it on.
 Once the water boils, just pour it out, and that is all.
 There is no complex mechanism behind the setting or functionality of the kettle.